Integrated Project Management

 What to Expect

-There hasn’t been a period in the construction industry’s history where management of one’s particular discipline wasn’t an important skill for every successful architect, planner, consultant, contractor, or project owner.
-The contribution of the construction industry in our economy and its role in promoting growth is undisputed.
-The same stands true for the need to raise standards and improve the construction industry’s operating efficiency: all projects need to be delivered on time, within budget, and at a high-quality standard to bring the needed benefit to the environment and society at large.
-Resource and budgetary constraints, together with innovation in software and technology, demonstrate even more the need for a broader, collaborative, holistic, effective, and efficient administration management and leadership team of projects by a Project Advocate.
-The need for a comprehensive approach to the management of the project across all phases through a timely Integrated Project Management Approach is now more essential than ever.
+There hasn’t been a period in the construction industry’s history where management of one’s particular discipline wasn’t essential for every successful architect, engineer, planner, project manager, consultant, contractor, or project owner.
+The contribution of the construction industry to our economy and its role in promoting growth are undisputed.
+The same stands true for the need to raise standards and improve the construction industry’s operating efficiency.
+All projects must meet expectations and be delivered on time, within budget, and at a high-quality standard to benefit the environment and society at large.
+Resource and budgetary constraints and innovation in software and technology demonstrate even more the need for collaborative and effective management of projects, led by a project advocate who can effectively manage risk and implement needed change as a Project Advocate.
+The need for a comprehensive approach to project management across all phases through a timely integrated project management approach is now more critical than ever.

-In this in person program, participants gain an understanding of the basic and more advanced issues, tools, and concepts of an Integrated Project Management approach.
-Examples are drawn from public and private projects at many scales and types, from the individual building to the mixed-use community development (and everything in between).
-Both US and international projects are addressed, identifying in each case the unique challenges and opportunities.
+In this in-person program, participants gain an understanding of the basic and more advanced issues, tools, and concepts of an integrated project management approach.
+Examples are drawn from public and private sector projects of differing scales and types, from master planning, individual core and shell building, mixed-use community development, and tenant improvements (and everything in between).
+Both US and international projects are addressed, identifying each case’s unique challenges and opportunities.

-• Achieve total project scheduling and budgeting.
-Recognize risks and uncertainties and mitigate their effectiveness through a proactive management process.
+• Achieve total project scheduling and budgeting, and recognize risks and uncertainties, while mitigating them through a proactive management process.

 Preview the content of this long-running program.